rcope313/SpotifyPlaylistImporter/README.md

 ## For the Future
 For better transportability, it would be interesting to refactor SpotifyPlaylistImporter into a web application.
-While it would still follow the same authorization code flow–a web app running on the server–the command line interaction with the browser would obviously be negligible.
+While it would still follow the same authorization code flow, the command line interaction with the browser would be obviously negligible.

 ## Credits
 [Picocli - A Mighty Tiny Command Interface](https://picocli.info/)